-In that whole time, I did not eat any animal protein, minimal processed foods and no sugar.
-Over the first couple years, the weight actually started coming off-which was ironic because I wasn’t even trying to lose weight at that point.
+In that whole time, I did not eat any animal protein, I ate minimally processed foods and no sugar.
+Over the first couple of years, the weight actually started coming off-which was ironic because I wasn’t even trying to lose weight at that point.
 I was just trying to feel less like I was dying and wanted to heal a body that was not doing well.
-I watched a documentary, and jumped right in.
+I watched a documentary called “Forks Over Knives” and jumped right in.

 That doctor diagnosed me with Dercum’s Disease and put me on a medically supervised water-only fast for a total of 40 days.
 When we broke the fast and did the slow process of refeeding, I went back onto a solid whole-food plant-based vegan diet with no salt, no oil and no sugar.
 My mind was sharp after the fast, but the pain was ever-present.

 My husband and I drove home from California to Florida taking a slow sight-seeing road trip, and I continued to swell along the way.
 I know now that I was experiencing systemic inflammation and this was triggering the Lipedema pain.
 But I didn’t know that then.